felipe-mig/3D_Modelling_Theme_Website_HTML_and_CSS/README.md

 ## 📄 Description

-This project is designed to use HTML files as templates for a fictitious 3D Modelling Software business.
+This project is based on building a website for a fictitious 3D Modelling Software company.

 To navigate the website**, open the index.html file in your default browser.